 Benefits of Aquatic Therapy

-Hydrotherapy in an underwater treadmill or pool uses the natural properties of water, or the principles of relative density, buoyancy, hydrostatic pressure, surface tension, viscosity and resistance to achieve its therapeutic benefits in a safe environment.
+Canine swim therapy or hydrotherapy in an underwater treadmill or pool uses the natural properties of water, or the principles of relative density, buoyancy, hydrostatic pressure, surface tension, viscosity and resistance to achieve its therapeutic benefits in a safe environment.
 Exercising in water can help reduce fatigue and pressure on joints, soothe aches, and help with balance.
 It can also improve mobility and flexibility, allowing patients to recover from surgery or an injury quicker, and experience a better quality of life and well-being.

 Recovering from a medical procedure or injury, dealing with arthritis or weight issues can all be painful and frustrating.
 With aquatic exercise, patients experience the benefits of water immediately.
 A low-impact, high resistance workout in warm water helps reduce inflammation, relieve pain, increase circulation, improve balance and promote relaxation.
 The stabilizing and buoyant effects of water enable many patients to perform exercises in water that they cannot do on land.

 Aquatic therapy for small animals in an underwater treadmill or pool is effective for improving strength, muscular endurance, cardio-respiratory endurance, range of motion, agility, and psychological well-being, while minimizing pain.
 It is also an excellent form of exercise for weight loss and older patients, as less body weight in water reduces the stress on bones and joints.